History of Everton F.C.: Colin Harvey era (1987–1990)

 Colin Harvey's first season as manager brought a fourth-place finish.
 During the 1988 close season Everton made one of the first £2million signings in English football when they signed 23-year-old striker Tony Cottee from West Ham United.
 Harvey also signed midfielder Stuart McCall from Bradford City that summer.

-Despite Cottee scoring a hat-trick on his debut against Newcastle United and going on to be one of the most highly rated frontmen to wear an Everton shirt, Everton's league fortunes declined in 1988–89 as they finished eighth in the league.
+Despite Cottee scoring a hat-trick on his debut against Newcastle United and going on to be one of the most highly rated frontmen to wear an Everton shirt, Everton's league fortunes were mixed in 1988–89 as they finished eighth in the league.
 Everton did return to Wembley twice, in April for the Full Members Cup final only to lose out to Nottingham Forest and in May in the FA Cup final, losing 3–2 to Liverpool in extra-time, in a game somewhat overshadowed by the Hillsborough disaster in Liverpool's semi-final.

 Following the disappointments of that season, and with the gulf between Everton and their rivals across Stanley Park widening again, Harvey dipped into the transfer market that summer and signed Norman Whiteside from Manchester United and Mike Newell from Leicester City, while Trevor Steven was sold to Rangers.

 1989–90 began well for Everton, who led the league for two weeks in late autumn.
 There was extra incentive for title glory this season, as UEFA had vowed to lift the ban on English clubs in European competitions for the following season provided England fans behaved well at the World Cup.
-However, Everton never regained the lead of the league that they had lost in early November, and finished sixth in the final table.
+However, Everton were unable to regain the lead of the league that they had lost in early November, and finished sixth in the final table.

 On 31 October 1990, Everton occupied the 18th of 20 places in the First Division.
 Only the bottom two clubs would be going down this season, as the top flight would be expanding to 22 clubs for 1991–92.
 However, it was still Everton's worst start to a league season, and manager Colin Harvey paid for these shortcomings with his job.